gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 #### Interview Problems

-In an interview problem like `zero_sum_subarray`, we need to carefully examine the question and ask the interviewer follow-up questions to make sure we understand what is expected.
+In an interview problem like `duplicates_within_k` we need to carefully examine the question and ask the interviewer follow-up questions to make sure we understand what is expected.

 In this interview problem we can examine the problem statement and figure out that we need to:

-* Write a function named `zero_sum_subarray`
+* Write a function named `duplicates_within_k`
-* The function should take in a list of integers
+* The function should take in an unsorted list of integers as well as an integer `k`
-* The function should find all contiguous subsequences in the given list which add up to zero

-The first two points are relatively clear, but the third is a little more tricky.
-We need to understand some of the terminology used in the problem.
-Using Google or your own knowledge answer the following.

-### !challenge

-* type: paragraph
-* id: f0a7b426-d097-4ae6-a25a-2a0567ef46d9
-* title: What do contiguous, subsequence, and 2D list mean?

-##### !question

-Explain the meaning of the following terms:

-* contiguous
-* subsequence
-* 2D list

-Feel free to look up the terms in [Google](https://www.google.com/) or use other resources.

-##### !end-question

-##### !placeholder

-##### !end-placeholder

-##### !explanation

-* contiguous: Elements of an array/list are contiguous if they are *adjacent to each other in the list and maintain the exact same order*.
-* subsequence: A sequence is a subset of a larger sequence in which all the elements of the subsequence are contained in the larger sequence in the *same relative order*.
-For example, if our larger sequence is the list `[1,2,3,4]`, a subsequence would be `[1,4]` because both `1` and `4` are in each of the two sequences and `1` comes before `4` in each list. `[4,1]` would not count as a subsequence because `1` precedes `4` in the larger list but `1` comes after `4` in the subsequence.
-Our sequence could also be a string, integer, or another linear series of data.
-* 2D list: A 2D list/2D array is a *list whose elements are all lists*.
-The containing list is often called the outer list and its elements are referred to as inner lists.
-Inner lists are often the same length but can also have different lengths.

-##### !end-explanation

-### !end-challenge

-### !callout-info

-## Contiguous Subsequence vs Subarray

-A contiguous subsequence is also known as a [**subarray**](https://www.geeksforgeeks.org/subarraysubstring-vs-subsequence-and-programs-to-generate-them/)/sublist.
-Many interviewing problems use the terminology contiguous, subsequence, and/or subarray in the problem statement.

-### !end-callout
+* The function should return `True` if any integer appears twice or more in the list within `k` indices of each other and `False` if there are no duplicate integers within `k` indices.

+Restating the problem statement in our own words can help us find any points of confusion we have about the problem.
+We might have clarifying questions about what the input or output should be.
+For example, can `k` be larger than the length of the given list?
+If so, what should we return?

+We should also look for any terminology that is unfamiliar to us (say if we're not sure what is meant by the word `duplicate`) and use Google or other resources to learn its meaning.

 ### !callout-star

 ## What if Google isn't allowed?

-Ask your interviewer!
+If you are in an interview setting and Google isn't allowed, ask your interviewer!
 While it may feel nervewracking to admit you are unfamiliar with a term (or multiple terms), asking for clarification can also signal that you are a clear communicator, collaborative, and detail-oriented.

 ### !end-callout

 ####  Summarizing Our Understanding

-So in this problem we need to write a function `zero_sum_subarray` which takes in a list of integers as parameters and will return all the sublists whose elements add up to zero in an outer list.
+So in this problem we need to write a function `duplicates_within_k` which takes in a list of integers and a separate integer `k` and will return a boolean indicating whether or not the same integer occurs multiple times within `k` indices of the input list.

 ### Explore Example Input/Output